 This briefing sheet is designed as an aide memoir - it is not necessary to brief all of the above, only the relevant information for the particular walk.

-APPENDIX D - Consent Form (including Terms & Conditions)

-NB: This is now completed by participants online and is in a different format to this.
+APPENDIX D - Consent Form (including Terms & Conditions) NB: This is completed by participants online.